eschan145/DieKnow/README.md

 #### I'm getting high CPU usage for DieKnow.
 What can I do?

-I'm working to optimize the DieKnow process, and it uses higher CPU than it should.
-However, it still significantly less than what DyKnow uses.
+With the newest update for DieKnow (2.1), this should no longer be a problem.
+However, if it continues to have above 2% CPU, you can build DieKnow yourself and specify the flag `march=native` in the `g++` command.
+This allows the compiler to enable optimizations targeted _specifically_ towards your CPU.
+Releases built on GitHub Actions target the Alder Lake CPU architecture, which matches Intel CPUs using P-cores and E-cores.
+This includes the 12th Generation Intel Core i3 (12300, i3-12100, i3-12100F), as well as the 12th Generation of i5, i7, and i9 CPUs.

-You can build DieKnow yourself and specify the flag `march=native` in the `g++` command.
-This asks the compiler to enable optimizations targeted specifically towards your CPU.
+DieKnow uses around 6 megabytes of RAM at most.